Properly embedded minimal annuli in $\mathbb{S}^2 \times \mathbb{R}$: Bubbletons on Abresch family are not embedded

 {\bf Bubbletons on flat annuli.} We consider the spectral data of the flat cylinder and we prove that a flat cylinder with bubbletons cannot be embedded. \begin{proposition} There are no embedded bubbletons of spectral genus zero. \end{proposition} \begin{proof} The flat cylinder has a spectral curve of genus zero.
 Assume that there is an embedded bubbleton dressed at $\alpha_0$ with $|\alpha_0| \neq 1$.
 Since the bubbleton is embedded, removing the bubbleton gives the embedded flat cylinder, then the period of the bubbleton is the same as the period of the flat cylinder.
 The length of this period is $|\tau| = 2\pi$.
 The bubbleton occurs at a double point $\alpha_0$ where $\mu (\alpha_0)^2=1$ and $\mu=f \nu +g$ with $f(\alpha_0)=0$.
 We add to $a(\l)$ a double zero and to $b(\l)$ a simple zero at $\alpha_0$ and $\bar \alpha_0^{-1}$, and we apply the parametrization of section \ref{param} to obtain

 Since the bubbleton is assumed to be embedded we can open the spectral curve at the double point $\alpha_0$, increasing strictly the length of $|\tau|$ in the family of genus 2 spectral curves by chosing $\tilde c(\tilde \l)$ as in proposition \ref{opendoublepointprop} and remark \ref{opendoublepointrem}.
 Along this deformation the annulus stays embedded.
 Now we increase the period $|\tau|$ up to its maximun.
-At this maximum we cannot find enough degrees of freedom in $c$ and so we are in a spectral genus zero example, closed along a period $|\tau| > 2\pi$.
-This flat annulus is a covering of the embedded flat annulus since the length of the horizontal geodesic are larger than $2\pi$.
+At this maximum we are in a spectral genus zero by lemma \ref{increasetau}, closed along a period $|\tau| > 2\pi$.
+This flat annulus is a covering of the embedded flat annulus since the length of horizontal geodesics are larger than $2\pi$.
 Since the deformation we use preserves embeddedness, the bubbleton cannot be embedded. \end{proof} {\bf Bubbleton on Riemann's type example.} We consider the spectral data $(\tilde a, \tilde b)$ of an Abresch annulus.
 This data satisfies (see appendix)

 \begin{enumerate} \item[a)] $\l^{2g} \tilde a(1/ \l)=\tilde a(\l)$ and $\l^{g+1}\tilde b(1/\l) =\tilde b(\l)$ if $\tilde a$ has a root $\alpha \in \R^+$ and $\tilde b(0) \in \mi \R$ \item[b)] $\l^{2g} \tilde a(1/ \l)=\tilde a(\l)$ and $\l^{g+1}\tilde b(1/\l) =- \tilde b(\l)$ if $\tilde a$ has only roots in $\R^-$ and $\tilde b(0) \in \R$ \end{enumerate} Now consider a bubbleton on $(\tilde a, \tilde b)$.
 Bubbletons occur at $\alpha_0$ away from $\SY^1$.
 The spectral curve of a simple bubbleton is singular and